 If we want to speed up global recovery, we need to tackle vaccine inequity.
 A prolonged pandemic will not only lead to more devastating loss of life, but also have significant financial ramifications for investors.
 We hope that other investors join us in engaging vaccine providers on increasing supplies in lower-income countries.

 This article is for information purposes.
 The information contained herein is not, and should not be construed as, investment, tax or legal advice to any party.
-Investments should be evaluated relative to the individual’s investment objectives and professional advice should be obtained with respect to any circumstance.
+Particular investments and/or trading strategies should be evaluated relative to the individual’s investment objectives and professional advice should be obtained with respect to any circumstance.

 Any statement that necessarily depends on future events may be a forward-looking statement.
 Forward-looking statements are not guarantees of performance.
 They involve risks, uncertainties and assumptions.
 Although such statements are based on assumptions that are believed to be reasonable, there can be no assurance that actual results will not differ materially from expectations.
 Investors are cautioned not to rely unduly on any forward-looking statements.
 In connection with any forward-looking statements, investors should carefully consider the areas of risk described in the most recent simplified prospectus.

 BMO Global Asset Management is a brand name that comprises BMO Asset Management Inc. and BMO Investments Inc.

 ®/™Registered trademarks/trademark of Bank of Montreal, used under licence.